idle-meerkat/sdevwiki-fork/Bridge-and-VLAN.md

 ## Static and Sticky FDB Entries
 Recently, a new entry type “sticky” was introduced in Linux bridge.
 In Linux, a static FDB can be roamed to a different port via learning.
 Sticky FDB entries cannot be moved.
-Because of the current infrastructure of the switchdev FDB notification chain, there is no indication which type of entry was added.
+Because of the current infrastructure of the Switchdev FDB notification chain, there is no indication which type of entry was added.
 Thus, all entries are treated as static.
-Once the first upstream patch is published, a request with changes to switchdev fdb notification the chain will add support for the entry type.
+Once the first upstream patch is published, a request with changes to Switchdev fdb notification the chain will add support for the entry type.

 * To add a static FDB entry:
 `$ bridge fdb add ADDR dev DEV master static [vlan VID]`